Quantum discord and steering in top quarks at the LHC

 From a quantum information perspective, this work pushes forward the prospect of using high-energy colliders to study quantum information.
-Apart from the intrinsic interest of such a fundamental environment, we show that certain demanding measurements in conventional setups can be naturally implemented at colliders.
+Apart from the intrinsic interest of such a fundamental environment, certain demanding measurements in conventional setups can be naturally implemented at colliders.
 From a high-energy perspective, this work further advocates the introduction of quantum information tools in high-energy physics.
-In particular, quantum discord and steering can provide new physics witnesses that extend current approaches based on entanglement~\cite{Aoude2022,Fabbrichesi2022}.
+In particular, quantum discord and steering can provide new physics witnesses that extend current approaches based on entanglement~\cite{Aoude2022,Fabbrichesi2022,Severi2023}.

 Future works should perform a dedicated analysis of discord and steering measurements.
 An analysis of the impact of specific models of new physics in the witnesses proposed here is also an interesting extension.
-Another perspective is the study of quantum discord and steering in other high-energy systems, such as gauge bosons arising from Higgs decay and $\tau$ leptons~\cite{Barr2022,Barr2022B,Fabbrichesi2022}.
+Another possibility is the study of quantum discord and steering in other high-energy systems~\cite{Barr2022,Barr2022B,Fabbrichesi2022,Aguilar2023a}.

-\textit{Acknowledgements.}---We thank an anonymous referee of our previous work~\cite{Afik2021} for suggesting us the possibility of studying quantum discord in top quarks.
-We also would like to thank M. Lewenstein, W. P. Schleich and F. Sols for useful discussions.
+\textit{Acknowledgements.}---We thank an anonymous referee of our previous work~\cite{Afik2021} for suggesting to us the possibility of studying quantum discord in top quarks.
+We also would like to thank M.~Lewenstein, W.~P.~Schleich, and F.~Sols for useful discussions.
 JRMdN acknowledges funding from European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 847635.